 Liz Ferro was born in Rochester, NY and lived in four foster homes before her adoption at the age of two.
 As a child, she was sexually abused by a neighbor and found solace in fitness and running.
 To date, Liz has crossed many finish lines.
 She has completed 70 marathons, 2 50K Ultras, 5 Ironman Triathlons and countless other road races and triathlons.
 The empowerment gained from sports led her to found the non-profit organization Girls With Sole, which has received extensive national attention for its innovative and successful programming.
 Liz’s story evokes positive energy and inspiration.
 She has been featured on the “NBC TODAY Show”, and in SELF, Runner’s World, Town & Country, Traditional Home and Family Circle Magazines.
 She is the recipient of the 2016 Medical Mutual Pillar Award; 2015 Women Who Excel Entrepreneur Award; 2014 SELF Women Doing Good Award; 2012 Longines Women Who Make a Difference Award; 2011 Classic Woman Award; and the 2011 American Red Cross of Greater Cleveland Hero Award.
 Liz is a mother of two, wife, athlete, speaker, author of “Finish Line Feeling”, and the Founder and CEO of Girls With Sole.

 Susie Frazier is an expert in designing for wellness, applying a sixth sense for types of interior elements that are soothing to the soul and calming to the mind.
 As a pioneer in the modern-day maker movement and one of Cleveland's original reclamation artists who began in 1997, her passion is for turning distressed materials into objects of beauty.
 But, her true gift is designing them in a way that embodies a feeling of serenity.
 Living most of her life with undiagnosed ADHD and generalized anxiety, Susie developed a methodology for calming herself through design choices influenced by nature.
 With over 41 million people in the United States living with these same conditions, Susie now openly shares how she manages her condition through various decorative elements she creates for built environments.
-Her self-taught principles for fostering wellness, now backed by a growing body of scientific research, have found their way into every aspect of her business including her art installations, custom furniture, retail products, television content and recently-published book, "Designing For Wellness."
-Susie is also a 2018 Emmy award-winning producer and on-air personality, earning accolades for her locally-aired TV pilot "Movers & Makers with Susie Frazier."
-She has proudly created design solutions for some of the most prominent organizations in the world including: the Cleveland Clinic, University Hospitals, Hilton Hotels & Resorts and more.
+She is also a 2018 Emmy award-winning producer and on-air personality, earning accolades for her locally-aired TV pilot "Movers & Makers with Susie Frazier" and has proudly created design solutions for some of the most prominent organizations in the world including: the Cleveland Clinic, University Hospitals, Hilton Hotels & Resorts and more.

 WED Cleveland 2018 Pioneer Award Winners: